Last Updated: January 29, 2026

 What Other ICD-10 Codes Are Related to Weight Loss?

-This page explains only R63.4 and unintentional weight loss coding.
+This page explains only R63.4 and R63.4 coding.
 Other weight loss cases follow different ICD-10 rules and must be coded differently.

 If weight loss is severe or linked to body breakdown, coding may shift to Cachexia (R64).
 If weight loss is tied to poor nutrition or intake problems, Malnutrition ICD-10 codes may apply instead.